 In Mexico, certain industries and sectors that TPG serves have been particularly impacted by the COVID-19 pandemic and the economic disruption derived from it, among the sectors affected are retail sales, hospitality services and services such as restaurants and education.
 The impact on Totalplay Empresarial consisted of delayed revenue due to the inability to fulfill new connection and installation orders and delayed new orders.
-Despite these situations, revenue for the year ended December 31, 2020 grew 34.67%, compared to year ended December 31, 2019.
+Despite these situations, revenue for the year ended December 31, 2021 grew 43.62%, compared to year ended December 31, 2020.

-Initially, the confinement effects benefited the income of the Totalplay Residential segment, resulting from a higher demand for quality Internet services, leading to an increase in the number of subscribers at the end of 2020 of 2,440 million, against 1,487 million at the end of 2019.
-However, the TPG Management is not sure that this trend will continue and there are several expected impacts on the world economies that could affect the TPG business.
+Initially, the confinement effects benefited the income of the Totalplay Residential segment, resulting from a higher demand for quality Internet services, leading to an increase in the number of subscribers at the end of 2021 of 3,458 million, against 2,440 million at the end of 2020.
+However, TPG Management is not sure that this trend will continue and there are several expected impacts on the world economies that could affect TPG's business.